-I am delighted to be returning to the Lone Star State, where I will be exhibiting at the Winter Edition of the Round Top Antiques Fair, at The Big Red Barn.
+What?
+I am delighted to be returning to the Lone Star State, where I will be exhibiting at the Round Top Antiques Fair in The Big Red Barn.

-Round Top is a huge event with many exhibitors, in many ways similar to Brimfield, Massachusetts, with a string of shows that begin and end, overlapping one-another.
-The Big Red Barn is the original show and is indoors, primarily focused on Americana.
-The Winter show is smaller and less hectic, and an ideal time to catch me to discuss flags and folk art.
+Round Top is a huge event with many exhibitors, in many ways similar to Brimfield, Massachusetts, with a string of shows that begin and end, overlapping one-another for a 2-3 week period.
+There are approximately 67 shows in total.

 View a walk-through of our booth at the end of October, 2023 (copy and paste into your browser to watch it on YouTube): https://youtu.be/BfpX-wEMVrQ